 If a petitioner has made unfounded allegations, an experienced injunction attorney reduces the chances that a permanent injunction will be entered against you.
 An attorney will be able to collect and organize evidence prior to the injunction hearing and present evidence and case law to the judge at the injunction hearing.
 Here are some examples of the type of evidence that is useful in defending injunctions:

 - Police Officers – In many cases, police officers are called when alleged domestic violence has occurred.
 Police officers typically interview both parties and observe the situation.
 If police officers do not observe evidence of domestic violence, they will not typically arrest the alleged aggressor.
 Testimony by a police officer than he or she did not observe domestic violence is very effective when defending injunctions.

 - Other Witnesses – Neighbors or other people who were on the scene when the alleged domestic violence occurred.

 - Written Communication from the Petitioner – It is not uncommon for petitioner to have sent emails or texts to the respondent after the alleged violation has occurred.
 In certain cases, the tone or content of the communication may provide an indication that the petitioner has not been a victim of domestic violence.

 - Diagrams – Diagrams of homes can be useful if the injunction petition contains factually inaccurate information that can refute claims in the petition.

-Motion to Dismiss Injunctions for Protection Against Domestic Violence
+Legal Standard for Injunctions for Protection Against Domestic Violence

 If you have been served with a temporary injunction, it is important to act quickly.
 My office offers a free forty-five (45) minute consultation for people who have been served with an injunction.
 To arrange for a consultation with an injunction defense attorney, call my office or contact me through the contact form.
 I look forward to hearing from you.